 A financial planner is an investment professional that helps individuals and corporations meet their long-term financial goals by building a portfolio that meets their risk tolerance and objectives.

 Financial planners need to secure one or more professional designations – such as the CFP (Certified Financial Planner).
-They must also undergo appropriate training and possess the right experience to serve clients and achieve their trust when helping make their financial recommendations.
+They must also undergo appropriate training and possess the right experience to serve clients and achieve their trust while helping to make sound financial recommendations.

 Financial planners are legally obligated to act in the client’s best interests and cannot personally benefit from the management of their portfolio.
 They must manage the clients’ assets with no concern for their own benefit.

 There are various ways financial planners can make money.
-For example, they can earn commissions, which are payments from companies whose financial instruments are used.
-Furthermore, financial planners can also earn money by opening accounts for new clients.
+For example, they can earn commissions, which are payments from companies whose financial instruments are bought.
+Also, financial planners can earn money by opening accounts for new clients.

 How the Four Percent Rule was Created